techfreaque/open-kitt/README.md

 - `can-setup.service`: Sets up the CAN bus interface on boot
 - `open-car.service`: Starts the OpenCar dashboard application on boot

+## API Routes

+The application uses Next.js API routes to handle server-side operations:

+### CAN Bus

+- `GET /api/can/status` - Get the current status of the CAN bus
+- `POST /api/can/connect` - Connect to the CAN bus
+- `POST /api/can/disconnect` - Disconnect from the CAN bus

+### System

+- `GET /api/system/info` - Get system information (CPU, memory, storage, network)
+- `POST /api/system/execute` - Execute a system command (whitelist restricted)

 ## License